PlagatonicRed/Game-Dev-Portfolio/README.md

 [Pandora's Descent](https://plagatonicred.itch.io/pandoras-descent) was made for a 48 hour game jam, I was responsible for the player controller and the entirety of the 3D intro scene.
 This was also my first time working on any game in 2D.

+## Mentally Drained
+[Mentally Drained](https://plagatonicred.itch.io/mentally-drained) was also made for another 48 hour game jam, this time I was the sole programmer on the team and was responsible for all of the programming in the game.

 ## Random text to see how this works